 The breakdown separates four outcomes:

-• Dropout — respondents who abandoned the survey partway through.
-A high dropout figure is usually a sign of a long or confusing question.
+- In progress — respondents who have entered the survey but not yet finished.
+A persistently high in-progress figure is usually a sign of a long survey or a confusing question.

 Because IR is computed per source, you can quickly see whether a blended underperformance is caused by the audience as a whole or by a single source dragging the number down.
 If one source has a materially lower IR than the others, it is usually worth pausing or re-targeting that source rather than widening every source at once.